 Antibiotic-resistant bacteria is considered a major global health threat, but at the same time antibiotics are being prescribed more than ever.

-According to the Centers for Disease Control and Prevention (CDC), roughly 1 in 3 antibiotic prescriptions outside of a hospital setting are unnecessary.
+, roughly 1 in 3 antibiotic prescriptions outside of a hospital setting are unnecessary.

 Total “inappropriate” antibiotic use, which includes incorrect dosing and duration, is nearly 50 percent.